Paing67/Global-Wild-Swimming-and-Camping-Website/README.md

 # Global-Wild-Swimming-and-Camping-Website

-Download the folder first and add sql files to phpmyadmin.
+Download the folder first and then add sql files using phpmyadmin.

-Then you can run the website on your machine.
+Now you can run the website on your machine.